 Astrology uses the constellation boundaries as they existed several thousand years ago.
 Since that time, the stars have shifted in the sky, due to the precession of the earth, and the astronomical constellation boundaries no longer match the astrological constellation boundaries.
-Night Sky Explorer shows the astronomical constellation boundaries.
-Try changing the time to the distant past or future and notice how the sun's position on different dates changes.
+Starry Night shows the astronomical constellation boundaries.
+With Starry Night, you can set the time back to about 600 BC (when the astrological boundaries were set), and you will find that the dates when the sun is in each constellation now much the astrological dates.